defund12/defund12.org/README.md

 # Defund12.org

-[Defund12.org](https://defund12.org/) provides shareable links to email the government officials in your community and demand action towards defunding police departments in favor of education, social services, and efforts towards dismantling racial injustice.
+[**Defund12.org**](https://defund12.org/) provides shareable links to email the government officials in your community and demand action towards defunding police departments in favor of education, social services, and efforts towards dismantling racial injustice.

 ## Join the conversation

-We are dealing with a high volume of requests, but we are doing our best to stay up to date with our community on Discord.
-[Join our Discord server](https://discord.gg/VhGyXWa) for questions, discussions, or to join a [team](#team-organization).
+We are dealing with a high volume of requests, but we are doing our best to stay up to date with our community on Discord. [**Join our Discord server**](https://discord.gg/VhGyXWa) for questions, discussions, and to join a [team](#team-organization).

 ## Development